Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 	git clone https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data.git

-This command creates the tutorial-getting.started-view.and.data in your current directory.
+This command creates the *tutorial-getting.started-view.and.data* directory in your current directory.
 In this directory, you can find the sample files and finished files in following steps.

 If you do not have github client or Git installed, you can download the code by clicking "Download ZIP" and extract to a folder, which contains the sample files and finished files in following steps.